-In the world of mixed martial arts, one league stands tall above all others, and that’s the Ultimate Fighting Championship.
-Even people who don’t care about competitive MMA know about the UFC, and the star power of fighters like Conor McGregor and Jon Jones now extends far outside the Octagon.
-Online streaming services – in particular, ESPN+ – have also made it easy for UFC fans to enjoy all the action online, from live events and pay-per-views to replays, post-fight analysis, interviews, press conferences, and more.
+In the world of competitive mixed martial arts, one league stands tall above the rest, and that’s the Ultimate Fighting Championship.
+Even people who aren’t really into MMA know about the UFC, and the star power of fighters such as Conor McGregor and Jon Jones now extends well outside the Octagon.
+Digital streaming services – ESPN+ in particular – have also made it easy today for UFC fans to enjoy all the action online, from live events and pay-per-views to replays, post-fight commentary, interviews, press conferences, and more.

-White has made good on that promise, and the bloody action of UFC is now officially back on.
-Below, we’ve put together a run-down of what to expect for the UFC 2020 schedule as well as a list of which fighters to keep your eyes on, plus a quick guide on how you can watch UFC with ESPN+.
-We’ll add new information as it becomes available — so be sure to keep checking back for the latest scheduling updates.
+White has made good on that promise: The first major event to take place on Fight Island was UFC 251 on July 11, and the bloody action of UFC is now officially back on.
+Below, we’ve put together a run-down of what to expect for the UFC 2020 schedule as well as a list of which fighters to keep your eyes on, along with a quick guide on how you can watch UFC online with ESPN+.
+We’ll also keep adding new information as it becomes available — so be sure to keep checking back for the latest scheduling updates.

 How To Watch UFC